Risk Partners Life Sciences Roundtable 2025, thank you very much!

 • Operational risk management: training and payment policies to minimize errors.

 • Safeguarding portfolio companies: Startups in particular should take similar protective measures to reduce their own risks.
 Attacks on startups, for example by hackers, can also indirectly affect fund managers, as in the worst-case scenario there is a risk of write-downs or the startup can be the cause of transfer fraud and AIFM cover can therefore come to nothing ("Crypto exchange Lykke finally gives up after hack").
-We are therefore increasingly seeing specific demands for insurance cover from US investors.
-We are happy to offer special advice on insurance solutions for technology companies via our Risk Partners Technology GmbH, which specializes in high-growth deep and tech companies.
+We are therefore increasingly seeing specific requests for insurance cover from US investors.
+We are happy to offer via our Risk Partners Technology GmbH we are happy to offer special advice on insurance solutions for technology companies that specialize in high-growth deep and tech companies.

 In addition, we recommend carrying out regular cyber simulations to identify potential vulnerabilities in existing systems.
 Such tests can reveal not only technical but also organizational deficits and provide valuable insights for improving the security architecture.
 Good cyber insurance policies include this.